Usage Guide¶

 You can also set default values for the subject and preheader in your Django settings.
 These are used if a value is not provided

-in the template or context, or if you have set fail_silently
+in the template or context, or if you have set fail_silently to True and an error occurs.

 TEMPLATED_EMAIL_DEFAULT_SUBJECT = 'Default Subject'